 Juice from 1 small lemon.

 Remove the core from your apples and cut the apples into large chunks.
 No need to peel them.
-You can use the cores as pig feed or add them to your compost bin.
+You can feed the cores to your chickens or add them to your vermicompost bin.

 Put all the chunks into a large crockpot.